 3.2.2 collection point (CP) (adapted from clause 7.6.2/[ITU-T H.248.71]): An CP is the physical or logical point which records/collects remote measurement data, as received via a user plane reporting interface (here via RTCP report packets).

-3.2.3 filtering point (FP) (adapted from filter definition of [ITU-T H.248.76]): …
+3.2.3 filtering point (FP) (adapted from filter definition of [ITU-T H.248.76]):

-3.2.4 loopback point (LP) (adapted from [Draft ITU-T H.248.LOOPB]): …
+Location of policy rule enforcement for filtering information.
+Such specific policy rules are often simply termed as filter rules.
+In the context of this Recommendation,

+the filter rule conditions are primarily related to protocol control information elements related to RTP and RTCP header fields (e.g., payload/packet type, block type), but may also be based on carried measurement data; and

+the filter rule actions generally cover forwarding, blocking, counting or modification of data units at the levels of RTP/RTCP packets, reports down to individual measurement data.

+NOTE – Specification and syntax of such policy rules are out of scope of this Recommendation.

+3.2.4 loopback point (LP) (adapted from [ITU-T H.248.85]): Location of a loopback function.
+In the context of this Recommendation, a loopback function comprises a copy and forward operation at the level of protocol data information, with primary scope on “IETF Media Loopback” (according clause 3.2.3/[ITU-T H.248.85]).

+NOTE 1 – A loopback function is different in comparison to a redirect function, which does not copy any protocol data.

+NOTE 2 – The loopback function is called “loopback mirror” in [b-IETF LOOPBACK].

+{Editor’s note (2012-09 meeting; the “H.248 Media Loopback” does relate to a redirect function only.
+There might be also use cases, in the context of performance monitoring, for such a loopback function.
+E.g., for offline test procedures.
+Hm?
+The primary scope is the IETF media loopback

+Figure A – Packet handling with loopback path options

+…}

 3.2.5 Subject to profile specification: When used this term indicates that the H.248 profile template section requires further specification by a profile specification.

-{Editor’s note (2012-02 meeting; update in 2012-04 meeting):initial terminology introduced for

-transport-level measurements (metrics) (§ 3.2.1) and

-application-level measurements (metrics) (§ 3.2.6); clarify relation to H.248.58.

-Both definitions should be cross-checked against concrete example metrics.
-We need some concrete examples for each category.}

 3.2.6 transport level metrics: a protocol stack based classification of a performance metric.
 Such a performance metric could be realized solely on protocol information elements from the transport layer and lower layer protocols.

 NOTE 1 - Example: an H.248 IP-IP MG in “media-agnostic, transport-aware” mode could still support measurements for transport level metrics